 - This protocol can be scaled up as needed.
-We strongly recommended titration to optimize the number of beads used for each application. - Avoid reducing agents, tris, or other buffers containing primary amines or other nucleophiles because these will break the disulfide linker or compete with the intended coupling reaction.
-But the wash or storage buffers can have amino or carboxyl groups.
+We strongly recommended titration to optimize the number of beads used for each application. - Avoid tris or other buffers containing primary amines because these will compete with the intended coupling reaction.

 Materials Required